Logistics Management, B.S.

-Because this is a degree completion program, students must have earned a minimum 61 hours of transferrable credit from a regionally accredited college in order to enroll.
+Because this is a degree completion program, students must have earned a minimum of 61 hours of transferrable credits from a regionally accredited college to enroll.

-Florida Tech’s logistics management bachelor’s degree completion program provides current, in-demand content by faculty recognized for both academic and industry achievement.
-Professors have systems-level experience in logistics, acquisition and transportation in the military and business environment, as well as advanced-level certifications.
+Florida Tech’s logistics management bachelor’s degree completion program provides current, in-demand content by faculty recognized for their achievement in both academia and industry.
+Professors have systems-level experience in logistics, acquisition, and transportation in both military and business environments, as well as advanced-level certifications.

-To develop strong managers, the logistics management bachelor’s degree course work covers topics from supply chain management and transportation logistics to incorporation of marketing principles, organizational behavior and business ethics.
+To develop strong managers, the logistics management bachelor’s degree coursework covers topics from supply chain management and transportation logistics to the incorporation of marketing principles, organizational behavior, and business ethics.
 Florida Tech makes it easy for students to gain unique expertise they might not find in other university programs.

-Students working towards a logistics management bachelor’s degree explore practical industry projects and problems just like the work they will do on the job.
-Students study and analyze relevant industry topics to develop their own insight and perspective.
+Students working toward a logistics management bachelor’s degree explore practical industry projects and problems just like the work they will do on the job.
+Students study and analyze relevant industry topics to develop their own insights and perspectives.
 Research is a major part of every degree at Florida Tech, giving students an opportunity to be published in industry magazines and journals.

-According to the International Society of Logistics, the complex global marketplace and a demand to reduce operating costs has created high growth in employment for logistic managers.
-Florida Tech’s logistics management bachelor’s degree prepares graduates to work in many logistics environments including military, warehousing, distribution, and retail.
-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, a 26% increase in logistician jobs is expected through 2020, making logistics management an attractive degree option for students.
+According to the International Society of Logistics, the complex global marketplace and a demand to reduce operating costs has created high growth in employment for logistics managers.
+Florida Tech’s logistics management bachelor’s degree prepares graduates to work in many logistics environments, including the military, warehousing, distribution, and retail.
+According to the US Bureau of Labor Statistics’ Occupational Outlook Handbook, a 26% increase in logistician jobs is expected through 2020, making logistics management an attractive degree option for students.